Summit of Uptown Review: Senior Living in Park Ridge

 A few things give Summit an edge:

-- Better pricing than the area average
+- Competitive pricing for the area

 - The Bridges Neighborhood (early memory care) fills a real gap